-The group’s risk management processes seek to ensure sustainable development throughout the conduct of its business in a way which:
+The Group’s risk management processes seek to ensure sustainable development through the conduct of its business in a way which:

-The ethos of the group, delegation of responsibility and other control procedures together with accounting policies and procedures are communicated through the group and employment handbook, supported by the group’s anti-bribery policy.
+The ethos of the Group, delegation of responsibility and other control procedures together with accounting policies and procedures are communicated through the Group and employee handbook, supported by the Group’s anti-bribery policy.
 The integrity and competence of personnel is assessed during the recruitment process and monitored throughout employment.

 An executive Risk Committee (comprising the Chief Financial Officer, People Director, Company Secretary, National Health and Safety Manager, and Logistics and Compliance Director) serves as a governance body to provide oversight, review and challenge of the risk management processes, and to confirm that appropriate and proportionate risk management procedures are in place.
 Investigations are carried out in respect of any accidents or matters warranting further detail.
 The work of the executive Risk Committee will be reviewed by the Audit Committee going forward.